Surgical Laser Release for Tongue Tie or Lip Tie (Frenectomy)

 Signs and Symptoms of Tongue-Tie

-Typically, this condition is detected early in life through a simple physical examination.
-While some patients with tongue-tie do not suffer from noticeable symptoms, other patients may require laser removal of the restrictive tissues underneath the tongue or lip.
+Typically, this condition can be detected early in life through a simple physical examination.
+While some patients with tongue-tie do not suffer from noticeable symptoms, other patients may significantly benefit from laser removal of the restrictive tissues underneath the tongue or lip.

 Physical signs and symptoms of lip tie could include: